LaurentRDC/pandoc-plot/README.md

   --full-version           Show full version information and exit.
   -m,--manual              Open the manual page in the default web browser and
                            exit.
-  -t,--toolkits            Show information on toolkits and exit.
-Executables
-                           from the configuration file will be used, if a '.pandoc-plot.yml' file is in the current directory.
   -h,--help                Show this help text

 Available commands:
-  clean                    Clean output directories where figures from FILE
+  toolkits                 Show information on toolkits and exit. clean                    Clean output directories where figures from FILE
                            might be stored.
-WARNING: All files in those directories will be deleted. write-example-config     Write example configuration to a file.
+WARNING: All files in those directories will be deleted. write-example-config     Write example configuration to a file and exit.

 More information can be found via the manual (pandoc-plot --manual) or the repository README, located at
     https://github.com/LaurentRDC/pandoc-plot